Houston Asian American Archive: People

 The Archive is managed by Dr. Anne S. Chao, Co-Founder of the project, and Adjunct Faculty at the Humanities Department, Rice University.
 Chao says:

 Each semester, ten to twenty Rice student interns join the HAAA internship program to receive oral history techniques training, conduct and transcribe interviews, as well as research and write on the materials they collect through this method of history studies, some of which are submitted for a Chao Center's student-run publication Rice Asian Studies Review (RASR).
-Podcast "Dear Houston—Love, Asian America," started in spring 2021, is another student-run project under guidance from faculty, local community leaders, as well as established professionals in various industries including filmmakers, writers, artists and musicians.
+Podcast "Dear Houston—Love, Asian America," started in spring 2021, is another student-run project started and produced by Ann Shi (Associate Curator) under guidance from faculty, local community leaders, as well as established professionals in various industries including filmmakers, writers, artists and musicians.

 The Chao Center for Asian Studies also incorporate studies and courses of the Houston Asian community and contemporary Asia in a global context.
 For example, in "ASIA 305: Ethnographic Research In/Of Houston Asian," taught by Ka-Kin Cheuk in fall 2020, students actively conduct interviews of the local Asian community, one of which includes the Sikh temple, a Zoroastrian temple and a Buddhist temple within the Houston community for ethnographic field work.
 The Archive served as an integral primary source for the teaching of this course.